 To me, getting the P.E. license was reaching the goal line and making the touchdown as an engineer.
 The license meant I could be recognized and act as a professional engineer.
 Whether used formally or not, it opens up career possibilities and solidifies your position in your applicable field, just like it does for doctors and lawyers.
 I knew at the four-year mark that I needed to have the experience to sit for the PE exam and achieve the milestone every engineer should strive for.
 An added benefit is that special feeling of accomplishment once you pass the exam and get your license.

 What advice would you give to others who are debating whether or not to become licensed as a P.E.?

-Why is diversifying the workforce so critical to the field of engineering moving forward?
+Why is diversifying the workforce critical to the field of engineering moving forward?

 Business performance is driven by collaboration and engagement by all team members; diverse teams provide more innovation.
-Because of the individual differences, collaboration is broader; this results in a variety of options to deliver the best, cost-effective approach for our stakeholders and clients.
-In addition, the world is changing and will look differently as early as 2025.
+Because of the individual differences, collaboration is broader; this results in a variety of options to deliver the best cost-effective approach for our stakeholders and clients.
+In addition, the world is changing and will look different as early as 2025.
 It will be critical to advance diversity in engineering through raising STEM awareness at an early age and diversifying candidates entering and graduating from universities.
 A diverse talent pipeline will be critical for the engineering industry to continue to thrive and be successful in both the near-term and long-term future.
 However, once you increase the talent pipeline, you have to ensure they can fully contribute and thrive in the workplace.
-The task at hand is worth the investment and will require companies to take a hard look at their culture, their HR policies and practices and this will take time.
-Being flexible and creating a platform to drive awareness and understanding while moving in a direction where teams will begin to adopt practices that promote an inclusive workplace essential for achieving a diverse workforce.
+The task at hand is worth the investment and will require companies to take a hard look at their culture and their HR policies and practices.
+This will take time.
+Being flexible and creating a platform to drive awareness and understanding while moving in a direction in which teams will begin to adopt practices that promote an inclusive workplace are essential for achieving a diverse workforce.